 The world as we know it runs on the energy that fuels it.
 And we have found ways to make use of great energy conversions.
 Life on Earth runs on the mechanism that carbohydrates form good bonds.
 And so, burning carbohydrates is an amazing way to release stored energy.

-This is a marvelous achievement of us, arrogant chimpanzees, to stay calm and repeat and invent and play and - above all - communicate.
+These marvelous achievements have been accomplished by us, skinny mammals, by stay calm and repeat and invent and play and - above all - communicate.
+In speaking, writing, singing, drawing.

-There should be, nevertheless, a word of warning to the application of this unique strength.
+A word of warning, nevertheless, might have to be articulated to the unlimited application of this unique strength.

 In October 1920, Arthur Eddington's article appeared in Scientific Monthly, in which he speculated about the energy source of the Sun and the other stars.
 Before then, it was not understood how something that large could produce so much energy for so long.
 Burning coal?
 Well, then the Sun had to be much younger which contradicted geological results.
 The newly discovered nuclear sciences may hold the answer.
 And he turned out to be right.